simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 Actually, if Cenk truly performed his duty, probably most promises would have been met, which makes this argument invalid.
 However, even with this lenient argument, Cenk is still very guilty, for the following reasons:

-1. Cenk's incompetent and irresponsible management truly disappointed NSERC, depriving them of any hope they probably had in MADD-Gen committee;
+1. This incompetent and irresponsible management truly disappointed NSERC, eliminating any hope they probably once had in MADD-Gen committee;
-2. Those promises are also promises to students, Cenk's failure to keep these promises harms the students' interests.
+2. Those promises were also promises to students, Cenk's failure to keep these promises harms the students' interests.

+Reason #2 is self-explanatory, let's dive deeper into reason #1.
+I think the disappointment of NSERC are as follows:

+1. **This shows MADD-Gen committee isn't engaged in the program.** If they cannot do such a simple thing, it's problem with attitude.
+If there are truly insurmountable difficulties preventing them from fulfilling their promises, I think NSERC would understand, since any projects face unforseen challenges, but sending students for exchange and internship clearly isn't.
+Why giving money to a bunch of professors who obviously aren't interested or committed to what you want them to do?
+2. **This shows MADD-Gen committee has terrible leadership.**